Strength & Conditioning - Galway

 Entry Requirements

-Students must have a minimum of a 2.2 in an Honours degree in any science or related health-discipline.
-Students with Recognised Prior Learning (RPL) may also be considered for entry, however, applicants may be required to complete prerequisite assessments prior to acceptance.
+Students must have a minimum of a 2.2 in an honour’s degree in any science or related health-discipline.
+Students with Recognised Prior Learning (RPL) may also be considered for entry, however, they may be required to complete prerequisite assessments prior to acceptance.

 Further information